PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 Within a traffic light zone, the system must identify the current state of the light.

 We used **YOLO** for detection.
-By default, YOLO is not trained to recognize traffic light states—it can detect the presence of a light but not its color or status.
+By default, YOLO is not trained to recognize traffic light states, it can detect the presence of a light but not its color or status.
 To address this, we trained a YOLO model using a custom dataset built specifically for this application.

 ### Dataset